 We’ll ride back to our hotel to arrive at our hotel around 4.30pm.
 Tonight our final dinner together will be at the hotel’s Restaurant De Vrienden van Jacob - a lekker Michelin star affair.
 We’ll toast our week together with a selection of wine from the extensive wine list which features some familiar bottles and regions from where Fresh Eire Adventures offers other wonderful tours.
 Bon Appetit and Proost!

-Deluxe & Classic Hotel: Hotel Duin & Kruidberg (4 star)
+Deluxe and Classic hotel: Hotel Duin & Kruidberg (4 star)

 Day 6, Friday

-Any other start dates available upon request (subject to availability)
+Any start dates available upon request, subject to availability

 Classic accommodations include 3 & 4 star hotels and inns.
 Luxury accommodations include 4 star hotels (minimum).

 - Use of hybrid bike and helmet.
 More about our bikes